obsidianmd/obsidian-help/en/Obsidian/Android app.md

 ## Sync

-On Android, you may choose to use [[Obsidian Sync]] to synchronize your files, or use any third party sync provider that can perform sync in the background.
+On Android, you may choose to use [[Introduction to Obsidian Sync|Obsidian Sync]] to synchronize your files, or use any third party sync provider that can perform sync in the background.

 ### Obsidian Sync

-As with Obsidian desktop, we provide our built-in paid [[Obsidian Sync]] service.
+As with Obsidian desktop, we provide our built-in paid [[Introduction to Obsidian Sync|Obsidian Sync]] service.

 To setup a synced vault through Obsidian Sync, first create a new empty local vault.
 You should name it the same as your desktop app to make [[Using obsidian URI|inter-vault URIs]] work.